-What is Community Property in California and Does It Always Mean 50/50?
+What is Community Property in California and is it Always 50/50?

 Prepare to learn about California community property and how it works